fieldtrip/website/tutorial/coregistration_opm.md

     view([102 5]);

 {% include image src="/assets/img/tutorial/coregistration_opm/coreg_polhemus_before.png" width="400" %}
-_Figure: The reference points of the Polhemus measurement are not aligned with those of the OPM helmet._
+_Figure: The reference points of the Polhemus measurement are **not** aligned with those of the OPM helmet; you can see the head stick out at the top of the helmet._

 We will proceed with **[ft_electroderealign](/reference/ft_electroderealign)**, which was originally implemented to align EEG electrode positions to a head surface.
 As it turns out, it can also be used more general to align two sets of points.